 Eujin has a track record of generating new knowledge and finding solutions for significant impact in the industry.
 He is active in Knowledge Transfer Partnerships (KTP) and worked with BAE Systems Applied Intelligence Ltd. on several industry projects of which in 2016, he was nominated for the BAE Systems Chairman’s Award that acknowledged the efforts and achievements of the company’s partners in delivering performance and furthering the company’s values.
-Through University Knowledge Transfer Programmes, he has collaborated with several SMEs, such as developing 3D printing filament products whereby the packaging was recognised with the International WorldStar Award in 2014 for design excellence.
+Through Knowledge Transfer Programmes, he has collaborated with several SMEs, such as developing 3D printing filament products whereby the product and packaging were recognised with the International WorldStar Award in 2014 for design excellence.
 He advises companies in New Product Development projects including L'Earth Ltd., Quinteassential Ltd. and Watson EP Ltd. Between 2013-2014, he collaborated and delivered projects for the Leicester Arts and Museum Service where important historical artefacts from the Anglo-Saxon and Roman period were digitised and reproduced using 3D printing.
 He worked with the Leicester Transport Heritage Trust to undertake a 24-month project to reverse engineer a historical tramcar which was accurately scaled down and 3D printed.
 In 2015, he led a Masterclass at the Royal College of Art (RCA) for the Include2015 conference on the use of 3D Printing to support design practice.

 Professional Design Career

 As a Product Design Engineer, Eujin holds numerous design awards, including the Wearable Master and Field Trial Winner for the Manchester Numbers That Matter Hackathon (2014), the International WorldStar Packaging Award (2014), IDSA IDEA Award (2011), Helen Hamlyn Centre for Design 24 hour Inclusive Design Challenge (2011), Motorola Motofwrd (2006), Opus Eyewear (2006), UK Lighting Competition (2006), RSA Design Directions (2005), Popular Science / Core 77 Security Design Competition (2004) and the President's Furniture award (2003).
 His work has been showcased in exhibitions such as at the Panasonic Design Centre and at the UNDU design show.
-Publications in magazines include those for Dwell, Icon, FX International Design Magazine and the Straits Times Newspaper; as well as being interviewed on BBC Radio Leicester and Power 98FM.
+Publications in magazines include those for Dwell, Icon, FX International Design Magazine and national newspapers; as well as being interviewed on BBC Radio Leicester and Power 98FM.
 Eujin was invited as a judge for the British Promotional Merchandise Association design competition in 2010.